interlock-network/bouncer/README.md

 # Important files

-To understand what Interlock-Bouncer does in code, the best place to start is in `source/bouncer.py` .
+To understand what Bouncer does in code, the best place to start is in `source/bouncer.py` .

 # Infrastructure

-Interlock-Bouncer clients are run on AWS EC2 instances in the us-west-2 region.
+Bouncer clients are run on AWS EC2 instances in the us-west-2 region.

 # Maintainer

-The maintainer for Interlock-Bouncer is [@jmercouris](https://github.com/jmercouris).
+The maintainer for Bouncer is [@jmercouris](https://github.com/jmercouris).